sarojp3/Logistic-Regression/README.md

   <li>Parameters and Hyperparameters</li>
  </ul>
  <p>These concepts are used completely from scratch without using any deep learning frameworks except in Tensorflow Basics.</p>

+ #### Softmax Regression
+ <p> Softmax regression is used for multi-class classification.
+For instance, if we have to detect cats, dogs and bird from a single dataset.
+It is similar to Logistic Regression but it use softmax activation function to compute the cost function.
+It can be mostly used in Convolutional Neural Network for Object Detections.</p>

 <h4>Main Steps for Building a Neural Network</h4>